Crime & Punishment

 Mr. Lanting has accepted that the AKC will not reinstate his license.
 I wonder if they find some kind of perverse pleasure in hurting a man who speaks the truth, loves his breed, an educator and a man who feels his calling is to help people.
 To date, Mr. Lanting has been suspended for over six years.
 Is that long enough?
 Not enough?

 Is it time for the fancy to stand in judgment of the AKC’s arrogance and smugness?
 According to the transcript of the 20/20 broadcast in 1994, the AKC President responded to 20/20’s request for comment regarding the content of their story by stating in a letter that if the AKC canceled more litters and more dogs, it would hurt the innocent dog-buying public.
 You have to shake your head at this logic.
 Was he saying the public would be better off buying allegedly purebred dogs with fraudulent registration papers?
 How does defrauding the public NOT hurt the public?
 When did the mission of the AKC become protecting the public instead of protecting the integrity of the stud book?
-Doesn’t logic tell you that if the AKC was doing its best to protect the stud book, the innocent dog buying public and the purebred dog would be less hurt?
 Isn’t it time that people stop buying the senseless propaganda?

-You be the judge and now, Dig for Gold in Related Articles:
+You be the judge and Dig for Gold in these related Articles:

 Judges Debate Assignment Solicitation Even they can't agree.